TaohongMaxwell/Digital-Signal-Processing-by-MATLAB/Experiment 6 Designing FIR Filters with Window Functions.md

 Its frequency response and amplitude response are:

-That's `w=hanning(N)` function in matlab, where N is the length of the window function
+That's `w=hanning(N)` function in MATLAB, where N is the length of the window function

 #### (d) Hamming window,